 Step One: Approval from Department, Division and AA (October-January)

-RISD faculty members prepare and submit the course proposal for review in the late fall of the previous academic year (for a Winter session travel course planned to be offered in 2019, the course proposal must be prepared in Fall 2017) as part of the course table.
+RISD faculty members prepare and submit the course proposal for review in the late fall of the previous academic year (for a Wintersession travel course planned to be offered in 2020, the course proposal must be prepared during Fall 2018 as part of the regular department’s course table.)

 RISD Faculty submit to the Department Head the following materials:

 Draft budget (created with Academic Budgets & Resources)